berops/culture/Golang.md

 ```

 **defer**
 In Go, the cleanup code is attached to the function with the defer keyword (think of it as a finally block).
 The code within defer closures runs after the return statement.
-As I mentioned, you can supply a function with input parameters to a defer.
+You can supply a function with input parameters to a defer.
 Just as defer doesn’t run immediately, any variables passed into a deferred closure aren’t evaluated until the closure runs.

 ## Adding methods (i.e. functions) to functions